argo0n/NograBot/README.md

 If you need support with the bot or would like to contribute to Nogra, shoot Argon#0002 a message.

 ## Hosting
-Nogra is hosted on Heroku, where it connects to this repository directly.
+Nogra is hosted on DigitalOcean, but updates are first pushed to the DigitalOcean VPS before being commited onto this repository.

 ## Installation
-**I recommend that you do not install my version of Nogra.** It is very buggy with unfinishes snippets of code that has been neglected by me while focusing on other aspects of the bot.
+**I recommend that you do not install my version of Nogra.** It is very buggy with various areas that still have areas for improvement.
 MY GPU License also states that you are **not allowed to distribute closed source versions of my code** (aka reproducing it to make your own bot).
 You are, however, allowed to modify it and check out the code in Nogra.
 To install Nogra:
   1. Make sure you have the latest version of Python, Git and Discord.py installed.
 You can install Discord.py by doing `pip install discord.py` in your preferred command line.
+  2. Install requirements using `pip install` that are in <a href="https://github.com/argo0n/NograBot/blob/master/requirements.txt">requirements.txt</a>
-  2. `cd` the directory where you want to copy my bot's code to.
+  3. `cd` the directory where you want to copy my bot's code to.
-  3. `git clone https://github.com/argo0n/NograBot/` to copy my repository to your directory.
+  4. `git clone https://github.com/argo0n/NograBot/` to copy my repository to your directory.
+  5. Create a environment variable called NOGRAtoken to store the token for the bot.
+You can do so on <a href="https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html">Windows</a>, <a href="https://apple.stackexchange.com/questions/106778/how-do-i-set-environment-variables-on-os-x">Mac OS X</a> and <a href="https://askubuntu.com/questions/58814/how-do-i-add-environment-variables">Ubuntu</a>, for example.
+  6. Create a file in the directory `resources\test.json` for AFK command to be used with json data.
-  You may want to use a virtual environment like I used to do when Nogra was hosted locally using Anaconda.
+  You may want to use a virtual environment like I used to do when Nogra was hosted locally using Anaconda to install the requirements and run the bot.
- If you are hosting locally:
-  - Create a .env file in the directory and store your token there.
- If you are hosting on a VPS such as Heroku:
- - Enter your token in the variable for the environment in Heroku.

  ## Future Plans
- Currently all of Nogra's codes are on one single file, nogra.py.
-I soon plan to split them into cogs once I get the hang of it.
-I do not have any intention to make my bot wide spread.
+ I will be improving Nogra's performance with more usage of json files and possibly databases in the future.